takram-design-engineering/three-geospatial/packages/clouds/README.md

 }
 ```

-Controls how density varies with the height fraction ($\eta$), ranging from 0 to 1 within the cloud layer.
+Determines how density varies with the height fraction ($\eta$), ranging from 0 to 1 within the cloud layer: $ae^{b\eta}+c\eta+d$.
 Clouds are typically denser at the top and sparser at the bottom (hence the default values).
-You can adjust these parameters to define a different density distribution: $ae^{b\eta}+c\eta+d$.
+You can adjust these parameters to define a different density distribution.

 #### _layer_.shadow